-Recognition of Special Circumstances Related to the Intervention projects, as well as in the distribution of the benefits derived from them.
+• Recognition of Special Circumstances Related to the Intervention to be Executed as well as in the distribution of the benefits derived from them.
 Knowledge of these circumstances will help those implementing interventions to define how to interact with each of these groups.
 A special case should be made for populations in isolation or in initial contact, which should be treated according to existing protocols in national regulations.

-Indigenous or native peoples have particular characteristics that cannot be generalized from one community to another; within their social structure there may be groups that could be more exposed than others to the possible risks and/or impacts generated by the
+Indigenous or native peoples have particular characteristics that cannot be generalized from one people is another; within their social structure there may be groups that could be

-• Free, Prior and Informed Consent6
+Free, Prior and Informed Consent6